rimshar/DraftTicketPrice/README.md

 &nbsp;&nbsp;[ {
 &nbsp;&nbsp;&nbsp;&nbsp;"category": "ADULT or INFANT",
-&nbsp;&nbsp;&nbsp;&nbsp;"busTerminal": "The end destination of the passenger",
+&nbsp;&nbsp;&nbsp;&nbsp;"destination": "The end destination of the passenger",
 &nbsp;&nbsp;&nbsp;&nbsp;"bagCount": "The amount of bags the passenger has"
 &nbsp;&nbsp;} ]